vmware-archive/chemtrails/README.md

 the configuration from the endpoint `$CONFIG_SERVER_URL/sandwich/production`.
 With Spring Cloud Config, this corresponds to a property source named `sandwich-production.properties`.

+## Disabling

+If you do not provide a CONFIG_SERVER_URL then Chemtrails will not try to fetch variables from a config server.

 ## Releasing a new version

     gem build chemtrails.gemspec